asalber/asalber.github.io/statistics/exercises/discrete_random_variables.md

 ## Exercise 4

-The chance of being cured with a treatment is 0.85.
+The chance of being cured with certain treatment is 0.85.
 If we apply the treatment to 6 patients,

-1. What is the probability that half of them are cured?
+1. What is the probability that half of them get cured?
-2. What is the probability that a least 4 of them are cured?
+2. What is the probability that a least 4 of them get cured?

 <div><button class="solution">Show solution</button></div>
 <div id="solution" style="display: none">
-Naming $X$ to the number of cured patients, <br/>
+Let $X$ be the number of cured patients, <br/>
 1. $P(X=3) = 0.0415$. <br/>
 2. $P(X\geq 4)= 0.9527$.
 </div>